Spin transport between polarized Fermi gases near the ferromagnetic phase transition: Hamiltonian

 where we have kept the leading-order terms with respect to the single-particle transmission and reflection amplitudes~\cite{PhysRevA.106.033310} and introduced spin ladder operators, $S^+_{\bm{p},i}=c^\dagger_{\bm{p},\uparrow,i}c_{\bm{p},\downarrow,i}$ and $S^-_{\bm{p},i}=c^\dagger_{\bm{p},\downarrow,i}c_{\bm{p},\uparrow,i}$.
 Notice that $H_{\rm 1T}$ denotes the tunneling of a single particle with spin $\sigma$, while $H_{\rm 2T}$ denotes the exchange of the spin degrees of freedom between the left and right reservoirs.
-Therefore, $H_{\rm 1T}$ ($H_{\rm 2T}$) represents the one-body (spin-flip) tunneling process with the tunneling strength $\mathcal{T}_1$ ($\mathcal{T}_2$), which can be estimated with the transmission amplitude of wave functions with respect to the potential barrier.
-Assuming the long-wavelength limit for transmitted waves, we can write $\mathcal{T}_2=2g\operatorname{Re}[B^*_{\bm{0},\up}B_{\bm{0},\dwn}]$, where $B_{\bm{k},\sigma}$ is the transmission coefficient for a particle labeled with spin $\sigma$ and wavevector $\bm{k}$~\cite{PhysRevA.106.033310,10.1093/pnasnexus/pgad045}.
+Therefore, $H_{\rm 1T}$ ($H_{\rm 2T}$) represents the one-body (spin-flip) tunneling process with the tunneling strength $\mathcal{T}_1$ ($\mathcal{T}_2$), which can be estimated with the one-particle transmission coefficient $B_{\bm{p},\sigma}$.
+Assuming the long-wavelength limit for transmitted waves, we can write $\mathcal{T}_2=2g\operatorname{Re}[B^*_{\bm{0},\up}B_{\bm{0},\dwn}]$~\cite{PhysRevA.106.033310,10.1093/pnasnexus/pgad045}.
 Although $\mathcal{T}_1$ should generally depend on the spin component, we will estimate its averaged value using an average Fermi energy in each reservoir.
 Moreover, while the low-energy effective tunneling process in Refs.~\cite{PhysRevA.106.033310,10.1093/pnasnexus/pgad045} may conserve the momentum at the interface as in the case of uniform RF transport~\cite{zhang2023dominant}, we employ the momentum-unconserved tunneling~\cite{PhysRevResearch.2.023152}.
 This simplification would not change the results qualitatively.

 The spin-current operator in the Heisenberg representation is defined as

 where $N_{\sigma,i}=\sum_{\bm{p}}c^\dagger_{\bm{p},\sigma,i}c_{\bm{p},\sigma,i}$ is the particle-number operator for each component.
 The current includes both contributions from the one-body and spin-flip tunneling processes, $\hat{I}_{\rm s}=\hat{I}_{\rm 1s}+\hat{I}_{\rm 2s}$, where we defined the one-body and spin-flip tunneling currents as